 If you have bad credit or have credit cards or loans in arrears this should not create a problem in you being granted a secured loan.
 However the interest rate you are given might be a little higher.
 The reason that the interest rate will be higher is the lender will be taking a little bigger risk as to lend money to those that have a excellent credit score.

 There are a lot of different secured loans lenders and some that specialise in different circumstances.
-Some lenders will only lend to people with a good credit history while other lenders specialise and
+Some lenders will only lend to people with a good credit history while other lenders specialise and only lend to people with not such a good credit score.

 When considering taking out a secured loan you should have a look online as there are many comparison sites and most will have access to a lot of secured homeowner loan lenders.
 They will list on their websites.
 Some information regarding these lenders, such as the interest rate and to whom they will lend .
 If you do not have a good credit history this is none as subprime and if you have a good credit score this is known as prime.